How to Add Windows 11 Resource Widgets Using Dev Home

 Installing the Dev Home App

 The new Windows Dev Home app is an open-source developer app that allows you to add special tools to track your system’s health.
-To get these, you need to install Dev Home from the Microsoft Store or via command line.
+To get these, you need to install Dev Home from the Microsoft Store or by using the command line.

 Steps to Install Dev Home